szczyglis-dev/py-gpt/README.md

 **Embeddings**

 When using RAG to query attachments, the documents are indexed into a temporary vector store.
-With multiple providers and models available, you can select the model used for querying attachments in: `Config -> Settings -> Files and Attachments`.
-You can also choose the embedding models for specified providers in `Config -> Settings -> Indexes / RAG -> Embeddings -> Default embedding providers for attachments` list.
-By default, when querying an attachment using RAG, the default embedding model and provider corresponding to the RAG query model will be used.
-If no default configuration is provided for a specific provider, the global embedding configuration will be used.
+The query model is configured in `Config -> Settings -> Files and attachments -> RAG -> Model for RAG queries`.
+Embedding configuration is shared with the rest of RAG under `Config -> Settings -> Indexes / RAG -> Embeddings`.

-For example, if the RAG query model is `gpt-4o-mini`, then the default model for the provider `OpenAI` will be used.
-If the default model for `OpenAI` is not specified on the list, the global provider and model will be used.
+`Default embedding models` maps each model provider to its default embedding model and is used for file indexing, conversation-context indexing, and attachments.
+For attachment RAG, PyGPT first tries the mapping that matches the RAG query model's provider; if no mapping is available, it falls back to the global `Embeddings provider` and its default model.
+Credentials and endpoints are inherited from the selected provider's normal global settings, including runtime custom providers. `Global embeddings provider **kwargs` and `Global embeddings provider ENV vars` in **Advanced** are optional overrides and normally remain empty. `Embeddings timeout` controls embedding request timeout and defaults to 60 seconds.

 ## Downloading files